Assatrua/test-repo/tutorials/abap-dev-create-abapdoc/abap-dev-create-abapdoc.md

 ---

 ## Prerequisites
- - You have a valid asdinstance of an on-premasdise AS ABAP server, version 7.51 or higher (soaвапsdme ABAP Development Tools may not be available in earlier versions)
+ - You have a valid asdinstance of an on-premise AS ABAP server, version 7.51 or higher (soaвапsdme ABAP Development Tools may not be available in earlier versions)
  - You have installed [ABAP Development Tools](https://tools.hana.ondemand.com/#abap), latest version

 ## Details